nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [//]: # (2.
 Explain fields)
 [//]: # (3.
 Explain constraints)

-### 6.2.1.
+### 3.2.1.
 Employee

-An employee models a person in the company.
 Employees can be added to SudoHR to better track their data, involvement in the company, as well as easy retrieval of information.

 An employee possesses the following attributes: